 So what should you (really) be eating?

-- You should have one or more servings of iron-rich food per day.
+- One or more servings of iron-rich food per day.
 These include items like beans, dark green, leafy vegetables, dried fruits, and iron-fortified cereals, breads, and pastas.

-- You should have two servings of Vitamin C per day.
+- Two servings of Vitamin C per day.

-- You should have three to four servings of fruits and vegetables per day (leafy green and yellow.)
+- Three to four servings of fruits and vegetables per day (leafy green and yellow.)
 You should also have one additional serving of other fruits and/or vegetables.
 That’s a lot of fruits and vegetables!

-- You should have three or more servings of whole grains and complex carbohydrates.
+- Three or more servings of whole grains and complex carbohydrates.

-- You should be eating two to three servings of Omega 3s per week to promote baby’s brain growth.
+- Two to three servings of Omega 3s per week to promote baby’s brain growth.
 Think eight to twelve ounces of low mercury fish, like wild salmon and sardines.

-- You should also be eating approximately three servings of (healthy) protein every day.
+- Three servings of (healthy) protein every day.
 Hitting up the fast-food chicken drive through probably won’t cut it.

 - You should continue taking your daily prenatal vitamins, and should aim to drink eight cups of water every single day—especially in the weeks immediately following birth (this will help with your recovery).
 A good rule of thumb?
 Drink a tall glass of water every time you nurse.
 This should help you to remember.
 Failure to drink enough water can cause health issues like urinary tract infections, constipation, and fatigue.
 And nobody has time for that!